 These heterogeneity patterns are robust to a variety of approaches to rank neighborhoods by their formalization potential.
-For example, we constructed a predicted land index using non-KIP
+For example, we constructed a predicted land index using non-KIP observations and hamlet fixed effects.
+We find qualitatively larger effects in areas in the top quintile of the predicted land index, followed by the next quintile, and so on.
+We also considered K-means clustering to group sub-blocks using the predicted land index and latitude and longitude.

-22We pool the two outermost 5-km bins because only 5 % of KIP observations (195 obs) are beyond 15 km.
-Only 7 hamlets have within-KIP variation in the 15 to 20km bands.
+15We pool the two outermost 5-km bins because only 5% of KIP observations (195 obs) are beyond 15 km.
+Only 7 hamlets have within-KIP variation in the 15 to 20km band.